sQUlearn/squlearn/docs/user_guide/executor.rst

       executor = Executor(shots=1234)

-- A string specifying the local simulator backend: Qiskit simulators are available by ``"statevector_simulator"`` and  ``"qasm_simulator"``; PennyLane simulators can be initialized by ``"pennylane"`` or ``"default.qubit"``.
+- A string specifying the local simulator backend: Qiskit simulators are available by ``"qiskit"``, ``"statevector_simulator"`` and  ``"qasm_simulator"``; PennyLane simulators can be initialized by ``"pennylane"`` or ``"default.qubit"``.